roipoussiere/Zazouck/README.md

 Use zazoucko -h to see all available options :

 ```
-usage: zazoucko [-h] [-v] [-b [TABLE_PATH]] [-e EXPORT_DIR]
+usage: zazoucko [-h] [-v] [-b [TABLE_PATH]] [-j NB_JOB_SLOTS] [-e EXPORT_DIR]
                 [-p PARAMETER_PATH] [-l] [-S] [-s START_FROM] [-f FINISH_AT]
                 [-d [DOC_DIR]] [-V [{0,1,2,3}]] [-D [DETAILS_PATH]]
                 [-m [FULL_MODEL_PATH]]
                 input_path

 Zazoucko - The Open-source Universal Awesome Construction Kit.
-This program allows
-you to build constructions, with generating files to print from your model.
-It
-works in 2 times: first, it build a .csv table file (very fast) describing the
-parts, then it compile this one into a lot of .stl files (can be long).
+This program allows you to build constructions, with generating files to print from your model.
+It works in 2 times: first, it build a .csv table file (very fast) describing the parts, then it compile this one into a lot of .stl files (can be long).

 positional arguments:
   input_path            3d model (.stl) or table (.csv) path of your model.